Popular services

 Our Address

-In addition to honoring contract law, employers are obligated to uphold all employees' constitutional rights( to work, strike, and be treated equally in the workplace).
+In addition to honouring contract law, employers must uphold all employees' constitutional rights (to work, strike, and be treated equally in the workplace).
 Furthermore, several statutes related to employment exist to safeguard workers' rights in Cyprus.
 The most important is the Termination of Employment Law of 1967.
 Others include:

 In Cyprus, contracts are binding whether they are written agreements or not.
 However, employers must provide details of the terms of employment within a month of the commencement date.
 It needn't be a formal employment contract either.
 Any document, contract, or letter of appointment that outlines the terms of employment and is signed by the employer will do.